 We derived Okun's Law, equation (3), from underlying relationships between employment and output, and between unemployment and employment (equations (1) and (2)).
-To check the logic behind the Law, we now estimate the underlying relationships.
+To check the logic behind the Law, we now estimate it along with the underlying relationships.
 We use annual data for 1948-2011 and estimate the long-run levels of all variables-employment as well as unemployment and output-with the HP filter and $\lambda = 100$.
-Also, when we estimate equations (1) and (2), we estimate them jointly with (3) as a system of seemingly unrelated regressions (SUR).
+We estimate equations (1), (2), and (3) jointly as a system of seemingly unrelated regressions (SUR).

-Table 3 presents the results.
-The estimate of coefficient γ in equation (1), which gives the effect of output on employment, is 0.54.
-Thus we confirm the prediction that this coefficient is smaller than 1.5 but greater in absolute value than the coefficient in Okun's Law (which is -0.41 for the levels specification with $\lambda = 100$).
-The estimate of coefficient δ in equation (2), which indicates the effect of employment on unemployment, is -0.73, confirming the prediction that its absolute value is less than one.
-(As discussed in Section II, these predictions follow from costs of adjusting employment and procyclical labor force participation.)
-The estimate of coefficient β in equation (3) is -0.41, as in our baseline specification reported in Table 1.
-The \overline{R}^2 s are 0.61 for equation (1), 0.80 for equation (2), and 0.82 for equation (3).
-Reassuringly, when we test the restriction that $\beta = \gamma \delta$, the p-value is 0.38.7 The scatterplots in Figure 5 confirm that the equations (1) and (2) fit well, with no major outliers.
+Table 4 presents the results.
+The estimate of the coefficient γ in equation (1), which gives the effect of output on employment, is 0.54.
+We confirm the prediction that this coefficient is less than 1.5 but greater in absolute value than the coefficient in Okun's Law.
+The estimate of the coefficient δ in equation (2), which indicates the effect of employment on unemployment, is -0.73, confirming the prediction that its absolute value is less than one.